Updated June 5, 2020

 The FFCRA requires employers with fewer than 500 employees to provide paid leave to individuals affected by CV-19 between April 1, 2020 and December 31, 2020.
 A refundable payroll tax credit equal to 100% of the wages paid under this act is available to the employer.
 In essence, the federal government is fully subsidizing these leave payments.
 There are special exemptions for employers with under 50 employees from this requirement, but guidance on the particulars has not yet been released.
 The Department of Labor is requiring that employers display posters in their places of work (or emailed to employees working from home).
 A copy of the DOL suggested poster can be obtained here.

-However, the program currently stealing the spotlight is the Paycheck Protection Program through the SBA.
+The program currently stealing the spotlight is the Paycheck Protection Program through the SBA created by the CARES Act on March 27, 2020.
 These loans are available to businesses in existence on February 15, 2020 and who apply by June 30, 2020.
 The loans must be used for payroll, employee health benefits, mortgage interest, rent, utilities, and interest on pre-existing debt.
-These loans offer special forgiveness provisions for the amount of the aforementioned expenses spent during the eight week period after funding is received.
-As an additional bonus, any amount forgiven is not subject to income tax.
-More information from the SBA can be found here.
-Interested parties would have to apply with a bank partnered with SBA.
-A list of these in your area is here.
+These loans offer special forgiveness provisions for the amount of the aforementioned expenses spent during the twenty-four week period after funding is received.

 The IRS is allowing deferral of payment of the employer portion of social security taxes incurred beginning March 27, 2020 through December 31, 2020.
 50% of any deferred taxes will be due by December 31, 2021 and the remainder will be due by December 31, 2022.
 The CARES Act also included an Employee Retention Tax Credit eligible for qualified wages paid beginning March 13, 2020 through December 31, 2020.
 Employers can qualify if their businesses were fully or partially suspended related to governmental intervention in efforts to contain the CV-19 outbreak or if their gross receipts dropped more than 50% as compared to the previous year’s calendar quarter.
 Employers cease to be eligible once their gross receipts exceed 80% of the previous year’s gross receipts during the respective quarter.
 A credit equal to 50% of an employee’s wages ($5,000 maximum credit per employee) is a refundable credit claimed on the employer’s employment tax return.

-The above deferrals and employee retention credits are not available for taxpayers who have debt forgiven from a Payroll Protection Program Loan.
+The above employee retention credit is not available for taxpayers who have debt forgiven from a Payroll Protection Program Loan, however deferral of payroll taxes is still available due to the passage of the PPP Flexibility Act.

 The CARES Act temporarily waives the requirement to receive a required minimum distribution from your retirement plan for the year 2020.
 Additionally, it provides that up to $100,000 can be withdrawn from your retirement plan for corona-virus related distributions.
 These distributions are not subject to the 10% early withdrawal penalty and will not be taxable if the funds are re-contributed to the plan within three years of the distribution date.
 Administrators of retirement plans can rely on taxpayer certification in determining if a taxpayer qualifies for a coronavirus distribution.